10 tips and tricks for lowering the cost of your car insurance

 Many telematics policies also provide you with money back on a quarterly basis depending on the data that they receive, while some offer other incentives such as bonus miles.

-You can find out more about black box insurance by reading our guide here.
+You can find out more about black box insurance by reading our guide on the pros and cons of telematics cover.

 3. Alter your voluntary excess

 Typically, the higher your voluntary excess, the lower your car insurance premiums will be.
-If you think you’re unlikely to make a claim on your car insurance, then putting your voluntary excess up could save you money on your renewal.
+If you think you’re unlikely to have an accident and make a claim on your policy, then increasing your voluntary excess could save you money on your renewal.

 4. Annual payments are always cheaper

-Monthly payments may look like an attractive option when taking out car insurance, but the added interest involved means that you will always end up paying more in the long run.
+Monthly payments may look like an attractive and more affordable option when taking out car insurance, but the added interest you will need to pay means that you will always end up paying more in the long-run.

 6. Look out for policy add-ons

-Before committing to your chosen car insurance policy and premium, make sure that you require everything that is included.
+Before committing to your chosen car insurance policy and premium that you may have found on a comparison site, make sure that you require everything that is included.

 Most car insurance providers will offer you the option of having: